Spin-Flavor Precession Phase Effects in Supernova

 When the mixing angle is not zero, neutrinos go through both SFP and MSW resonances.
 For $Y_e>1/3$, which is most often the case, MSW resonance takes place after the SFP resonance.
 The adiabaticity of the MSW resonance is quantified by the parameter

-where the subscript ``res'' indicates that the expression should be calculated at it.
+where the subscript ``res'' indicates that the expression should be calculated at the resonance.
 The Landau-Zener approximation tells us that the jumping probability between the resonating energy eigenstates $\ket{r_2}$ and $\ket{r_3}$ in NH is

 Therefore the evolution through the MSW resonance is described by

 where $\beta$ is the Stoke's phase.
 For a completely adiabatic ($P_M=0$) or completely nonadiabatic ($P_M=1$) resonance the Stoke's phase is unimportant.
 But in partially adiabatic case with $0<P_M<1$, it should be taken into account.